 - Communication is based on how a message is delivered and how it is received.
-Miscommunication occurs when one person doesn’t deliver information in the same pace or priority as the other person processes.
+Miscommunication occurs when one person doesn’t deliver information at the same pace or priority as the other person processes.

-- Your communication style is based on how rapidly you speak and whether you prefer to address front wheel or back wheel priorities.
+- Your communication style is based on how rapidly you speak and whether you prefer to address front-wheel or back-wheel priorities.